Mide0David/-JavaScript30/README.md

 ## How to Participate

-To participate in the challenge, simply follow these steps:
+To participate in the challenge, simply go to - [Build 30 things in 30 days with 30 tutorials](https://javascript30.com): challenge organizers

-1. **Clone the Repository**: Start by cloning this repository to your local machine.
-You can do this by running the following command in your terminal:

 ## Challenge Overview